-Alternative 1 (No Action) would not require that for-hire vessels to use the SAFIS system or vessel monitoring systems (VMS). [note: Alternative 1 includes what was implemented in Amendment 15B.
-Need to add.
-Amendment 15B requires a private recreational vessel that fishes in the exclusive economic zone (EEZ), if selected by NMFS, to maintain and submit fishing records; requires a vessel that fishes in the EEZ, if selected by NMFS, to carry an observer and install an electronic logbook (ELB) and/or video monitoring equipment provided by NMFS.]
+Alternative 1 (No Action) would not require that for-hire vessels to use the SAFIS system or vessel monitoring systems (VMS).
+This would include those data collection measures in place as well as those implemented by Amendment 15B including a requirement for private recreational vessels, if selected, that fish in the exclusive economic zone (EEZ), to maintain and submit fishing records; to carry observers and install an electronic logbook (ELB) and/or video monitoring equipment provided by NOAA Fisheries Service.

 Alternatives 2 and 3 identify options for monitoring catch and effort, which are more specific than what was specified in Amendment 15B.
 [Note: need to explain how it is different from Amendment 15B.]
 There are no direct biological impacts from establishing a standardized reporting methodologies.
 However, indirect impacts resulting from Alternatives 2 and 3 would provide a better understanding of the composition and magnitude of catch and bycatch; enhance the quality of data provided for stock assessments; increase the quality of assessment output; provide better estimates of interactions with protected species; and lead to better decisions regarding additional measures that might be needed to reduce bycatch.

 Management measures that affect gear and effort for a target species can influence fishing mortality in other species.
 Therefore, enhanced catch and bycatch monitoring would provide better data that could be used in multi-species assessments.